Last updated on:

 Broadcasting

-Scalar-Array Case
+Case: Scalar-Array

-List-Array Case
+Case: List-Array

-Arrays with Same Shape Case
+Case: Arrays with the Same Shape

-Arrays with Compatible Shapes Case
+Case: Arrays with Compatible Shapes

-Arrays with Incompatible Shapes Case
+Case: Arrays with Incompatible Shapes

 Broadcasting works well only when the shapes of the arrays are compatible.
 If not, a ValueError is raised as shown above.
-How does NumPy judge whether they are compatible or not?
-NumPy starts working from the rightmost dimensions toward left.
-If the dimensions are equal or either is 1, they are compatible.
+How does NumPy determine whether they are compatible or not?
+Here are the general rules.

 No comments: